vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 A real market with healthy competition attracts new library authors and incentivizes the old ones to continue maintenance to stay competitive.
 That means more libraries in general and less stale issues.

-A rich, constantly growing ecosystem attracts new developers, which in turn implement libraries for their own usage, and maybe occasionaly publish them.
+A rich, constantly growing ecosystem attracts new developers, which in turn implement libraries for their own usage, and maybe occasionally publish them.

 <mark>**A healthy competition in the ecosystem frees the language from the backwards compatibility burden.**</mark>
 Once it (the language) introduces a breaking change, it's up to library authors to support the new version.
-If they decide to drop support for a major language version which is in use, other will likely take the spot.
+If they decide to drop support for a major language version which is in use, others will likely take the spot.

 Wow.
 Let's try applying the model to existing languages.